 Story and photos by Annelies Zijderveld

 Monifa Dayo is not new to pivoting.
-In 2016, the chef realized she had grown weary of the steep physical demands and endless manual labor of cooking professionally.
-Stepping away from commercial restaurant work, she opened a supper club, converting a private residence into a work space that hosted events like community dinners and parties.
+In 2016, the chef realized she had grown weary of the steep physical demands and endless manual labor of commercial restaurant work.
+Stepping away, she opened Sur Place, a work space inside a private residence, where she could host events like community dinners and parties.
 She also found opportunities in consulting, recipe development, and food styling.

-But when the March 16 state shelter in place took effect, all of her projects disappeared.
-It was at that moment that Dayo realized she’d been over this hurdle once before at a time when it was easier to have a clear head about it.
+But on March 16, when California’s shelter-in-place order took effect, all of her projects disappeared.
+It was at that moment that Dayo realized she’d been over this hurdle once before, at a time when it was easier to have a clear head about it.

 “It took me having a moment with myself and I had to really let go of my ego around it,” says Dayo.
 “I had to backpedal and tell myself there was no shame in making the pivot.”

-For her new venture, called Sur Place, Dayo looked back to her roots.
+For her new venture, Dayo looked back to her roots.
 She had started cooking at an early age with her Gambian stepmother, her first chef-mentor, and later ran a catering company.
-She cooked for a time at Tartine Manufactory and at Lalime’s, and she worked overseas at La Piscine in Marseille and Heaven in Kigali.
+She cooked for a time at Tartine Manufactory and at Lalime’s, and she worked overseas at La Piscine in Marseille, France, and at Heaven in Rwanda’s capital city, Kigali.

 Honed through these diverse experiences, Dayo’s style combines Gambian flavors with the California approach to cooking with what’s in season.
 For instance, a recent Sur Place menu featured peanut stew with lamb and chermoula, tangy beets tousled with orange and avocado, potato salad with crunchy lettuce hearts and dill, and tender charred eggplant tossed in lemon tahini sauce.
 This is fine dining that travels well.